franvillamil/muniSpain/readme.md

 ### Names and codes

 At the moment, the database includes all official names from INE, which includes those in different languages (e.g. Puente Nuevo, A Pontenova) and previous denominations (e.g. Casas Viejas, Casavieja).
 This is work in progress and will soon include more denominations for each municipality, particularly with regards to spelling differences and multi-word names (e.g. 'El Franco', 'Franco, El', 'Franco (El)') which sometimes appear differently.

+### Next issues

+* Returning municipality codes in character vector is useful when working with pre-1860 datasets, but it can cause unnecessary problems otherwise because of incompatibilities with interger variables (e.g. "02001", 02001).
+Solve this, accounting for the periods being used and add warning messages when needed. **Note:**
+   * Flag the existence of municipalities with extra number of codings, i.e.  `str_length(muni_code) == 6 | (str_length(prov_code) == 1 & str_length(muni_code) == 5)`.
+   * Always return integer if no pre-1860 data is being used
+   * How to differentiate municipalities with pre-1860 data?
+Perhaps do internal work with other coding and return code + flag variable + warning.
+* Add alternative municipality names from [GADM](https://gadm.org/) for `name_to_code()` (e.g. NAME_4 and VARNAME_4 in GADM, El/La, etc).
+* Expand to changes from 2011 to 2020?
+   * Are they available?
+They could be retrieved from INE, but only when 2021 census is available.
+Otherwise, take list from Padrón Continuo and code changes manually.